WhatsApp Now click here to WhatsApp Now

 Visa Requirements to Indonesia from Dubai

-Citizens from UAE must obtain a visa prior to entering Indonesia.
-They are eligible for an on arrival visa.
-This allows them access to the region for a maximum time of up to thirty days.
-Non UAE passport holders residing in Dubai, depending on their nationality, need to get an e-visa, or can get a visa on arrival.
-Make sure to follow the guidelines prior to travel and ensure your passport has more than six months validity from the date of your stay.
+UAE citizens must obtain a visa prior to entering Indonesia.
+They are eligible for a Visa on Arrival.
+This allows them access to the region for a maximum time of up to up to 30 days.
+Non-UAE passport holders residing in Dubai, depending on their nationality, need to get an e-visa, or can get a visa on arrival.
+Make sure to follow the guidelines prior to travel and ensure your passport has more than atleast six months of validity from the date of your stay.

 When is the best time to visit Indonesia?